 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at MODERATE.
+File closes at HIGH.
 Book direct four to six weeks out, three months for the three-bedroom house.
 Skip if you want loud sellouts as a signal; this one tightens quietly with a small floating room count.